 By Teagan Wall

-To learn more about hurricanes, check out NASA Space Place: https://spaceplace.nasa.gov/hurricanes/
+To learn more about satellites, including where they go when they die, check out NASA Space Place: https://spaceplace.nasa.gov/spacecraft-graveyard

 Lessons & Classroom Activities